Rishabh570/idempotency-with-redis/README.md

 1. Node.js version >= 16
 2. (Optional) Access to a remote (MongoDB Atlas) MongoDB database.
 Point to the desired database by updating the MONGODB_URL in your env file.
 Pointing to a local MongoDB server is also fine.
+3. Redis should be installed.
+You can refer official installation documentation [here](https://redis.io/docs/getting-started/installation/).

 ## Installation